 Direct, daily flights operate from Delhi and Mumbai.

 How much does it cost to stay at The Ultimate Travelling Camp?

 Our sample itinerary with indicative prices can be found by clicking here.

 If you’d like to experience Ladakh and The Ultimate Travelling Camp on your upcoming trip to India, please do get in touch.
-As a Preferred Partner of The Ultimate Travelling Camp we’d be an ideal match to assist with your arrangements here, as well as your wider itinerary.
-For example, it pairs particularly well with our suggested Golden Triangle Tour (Delhi, Agra and Jaipur) or else Ladakh is a wonderful experience all on its own.0
+As a Preferred Partner of The Ultimate Travelling Camp, we’re an ideal match to assist with your arrangements here, as well as your wider itinerary.
+For example, it pairs particularly well with our suggested Golden Triangle Tour (Delhi, Agra and Jaipur) or else Ladakh is a beautiful experience all on its own.0